NVIDIA/aistore/docs/bucket.md

 ## Prefetch/Evict Objects

-Objects within remote buckets are automatically fetched into storage targets when accessed through AIS and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.
+Objects within remote buckets are automatically fetched into storage targets when accessed through AIS, and _may be_ evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.

-The [RESTful API](http_api.md) can be used to manually fetch a group of objects from the remote bucket (called prefetch) into storage targets or to remove them from AIS (called evict).

 Objects are prefetched or evicted using [List/Range Operations](batch.md#listrange-operations).